ScreenShot20200113at12.50.29PM

 Sound the Alarm: Music Theatre is a registered Canadian charity.

-Please consider a donation to help STA continue bringing quality programming to you,
+Please consider a donation to help STA continue bringing quality programming to you, and to help support our talented artists.

+To donate, please follow the link.
 All donations will automatically make you a member of the organization, and a taxable charity receipt will be emailed to you directly.

 Thank you so much for your support.